2. Igneous Rocks

 Convection cells must have developed in the Earth’s Mantle at a very early stage, consequently initiating the differentiation of the elements composing the original magma.
 Just like foam in a boiling pot, the less dense elements accumulated at the top of the up flow side of the convection cells, concentrating at the surface and consolidating into a “crust”, thus creating the continents.

 These lighter rocks, silicon rich, are classified as oversaturated (acid), and contain an abundance of quartz.
 They encompass the granite family, and its volcanic equivalent is termed rhyolite.
-Of the remaining magma, the most common member and the one which forms the oceanic floors, does not have enough silicon for quartz to form, is classified as saturated, and its most common rock family is the gabbro, with its lavas termed basalt.
+Of the remaining magma, the most common member and the one which forms the ocean floors, does not have enough silicon for quartz to form, is classified as saturated, and its most common rock family is the gabbro, with its lavas termed basalt.
 The rocks with least silicon content are classified as undersaturated (alkaline), and one of its rock types is peridotite.

 It is easy to understand that along crustal plate diverging boundaries, numerous cracks will form through which the fluid magma from the mantle will be injected.
 Hence, igneous rocks associated with diverging boundaries, if within an ocean, will have a basaltic composition and form a ridge along the fissures separating the plates.
-Naturally, all the portions of the fissure’s ridge emerging above the ocean surface form islands, and the best known of these oceanic ridges is the one at the center of the Atlantic.
-Also, this is the reason why, with very few exceptions, most of the existing islands are constituted by basaltic rocks like Iceland, and they are termed Oceanic Islands.
-One of the exceptions is the Seychelles, which has a granitic composition because it actually represents a remanent that stayed behind when the Indian, Australian and African plates parted ways.
-In fact Madagascar must also be included, either as a micro continent or an oversized island.
-Such islands are termed Continental Islands.
+Naturally, all the portions of the fissure’s ridge emerging above the ocean surface form islands, and the best known of these oceanic ridges is the one at the centre of the Atlantic.
+Also, this is the reason why, with very few exceptions, most of the existing islands are constituted by basaltic rocks like the Azores archipelago, and they are termed Oceanic Islands (fig. 1).

-If the plate divergence is within a breaking continent like the Rift Valley in Africa, the igneous rocks will be basaltic, but only if the magma being tapped is from the mantle.
-As for converging boundaries, where the rock masses are under compression, it is not so straight forward because:
+If, on the other hand, the plate divergence is within a breaking continent like the Rift Valley in Africa, the igneous rocks will be basaltic, but only if the magma being tapped is from the mantle.

 • Or, if one of the plates is heavier, it will be subducted under the other one, forming a trench like the one along the Asian western margin with its associated volcanic ring.

 So, for converging plates, I think that in the majority of cases, the igneous rocks originate from the melting of the local rocks due to the incredibly high temperatures and pressures caused by the friction developed during compression.
-Thus, their composition will differ according to their relative location, with basic rocks for the sector close to the subduction trench, because they will be fed by oceanic floor rocks.
+Thus, their composition will differ according to their relative location, with basic rocks for the sector close to the subduction trench, because they may be fed by oceanic floor rocks.
 Within the continental masses, acidic rocks will predominate.

 2.2 Type of Occurrence